-Montessori’s whole-child approach offers parents a unique opportunity to be a real partner in early education, but if you ask Montessori teachers they’ll tell you the best way to support your child at home is to focus on “being” rather than “doing.”
+Montessori’s whole-child approach offers parents a unique opportunity to be a real partner in early education.
+However, if you ask Montessori teachers they’ll tell you the best way to support your child at home is to focus on “being” rather than “doing.”

 Unfortunately, affecting how you are is easier said than done.
-Changing what we do, on the other hand, comes more naturally.
+Changing what we do, on the other hand, seems to come more naturally.
 The day-to-day moments of parenting life give us plenty of chances to choose between being and doing.
-It just turns out that the challenges we face in choosing the former are usually reason enough to go with the latter.
-But we are the parents, after all.
+It just turns out that the challenges we face in choosing the former are usually reason enough to foucs upon the latter.
+However, we are the parents, after all.
 That means doing things for our children…all the time.
 Naturally, parents ask teachers “what can I do to reinforce this at home?”
 Instead, they should really be asking “How should I be?”

 There’s an old teacher phrase; “When you’re talking, you’re not listening.”
 At least, I think it’s a teacher phrase because I personally heard it (while I was talking) so many times when I was in school.
 Anyway, this phrase succinctly explains the relationship between being and doing.
 Maybe some of us can fool ourselves into believeing we can listen and talk at the same time, but we can all agree that talking definitely makes listening more difficult.
 Likewise, when you’re already in the act of doing, it’s harder to affect your way of being.
 So by acting too quickly, we often lose the opportunity to make the choice on how to be.
 On the other hand, if we listen first and then talk, what we say and how we say it is usually going to be more thoughtful and appropriate.